andrew/ultimate-awesome/README.md

 - [awesome-mobile-growth](https://github.com/renedeanda/awesome-mobile-growth) - Awesome Mobile Growth is a curated list of the best mobile growth related resources, blogs, & tools in one place.
 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
 - [awesome-cycling](https://github.com/sfdye/awesome-cycling) - A curated list of resources for cyclists and bike-packers :bicyclist:.
-- [awesome-iitc-plugins](https://github.com/Suburbanno/awesome-iitc-plugins) - A collection of amazing plugins for IITC.
+- [awesome-mixture-of-experts](https://github.com/superbrucejia/awesome-mixture-of-experts) - Awesome Mixture of Experts (MoE): A Curated List of Mixture of Experts (MoE) and Mixture of Multimodal Experts (MoME).
+- [awesome-semantic-textual-similarity](https://github.com/superbrucejia/awesome-semantic-textual-similarity) - Awesome Semantic Textual Similarity: a curated list of Semantic Textual Similarity in Large Language Models and NLP.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.
 - [awesome-few-shot-learning](https://github.com/tongoy/awesome-few-shot-learning) - A list of awesome few-shot learning resources.